0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Curling/Curling.md

 ### DB Enumeration

-we use the the creds to enumeration the database. but find nothing special there.
+we use the the creds to enumerate the database. but find nothing special there.

 ![db-login](db-login.jpg)